 How to Decide Whether to Pay for Local Business Listings

 One of the things recommended for local businesses to boost their visibility online is to claim their listings on local directories.
+It is one good digital counterpart of connecting with your local stakeholders.
 While some of the best ones are free, others have fees that range from one-time to monthly.
 For many local businesses, these can be overwhelming if you aren’t sure which ones are the best.
 In this post, we’re going to look at a few questions to answer to determine whether you should invest in a paid local business listing.

 Is the listing on the first page of Google search results for your business name?